thatrandomfrenchdude/progress_bar/README.md

 ## Versions
 Progress_Bar: The size of the progress bar is determined by a variable within the code.
-Progress_Bar_CL: The size of the progress bar is determined by a command-line argument.
+\nProgress_Bar_CL: The size of the progress bar is determined by a command-line argument.

 ## License
 [GNU](https://choosealicense.com/licenses/gpl-3.0/)